-When I’m short on time, one of my favourite techniques is to crank up my oven so everything cooks quicker.
-Works every time!
-Here’s how to adjust cooking times for different temperatures.
+When I’m short on time, one of my favorite techniques is to increase the temperature of my oven so everything cooks quicker.
+Here’s how to adjust cooking times for different temperatures with my simple cooking time calculator.

 How to adjust cooking times for different temperatures.